What can I do with Save/Load addon?

 Using Merge settings

 Using Merge settings you can choose which data to save/load.
-You want as less data to be saved as possible.
+You want as fewer data to be saved as possible.
 You do not need to include data, which is "static" and can not be changed during play session.

-Rule #1 | Rule #2 | |
+Rule #1 Rule #2

-Condition | Rows can NOT be added/deleted at runtime | Rows can be added/deleted at runtime |
+Condition Rows can NOT be added/deleted at runtime Rows can be added/deleted at runtime

-How to apply | Turn on "Update matching".
+How to apply Turn on "Update matching".
 Optionally turn "Chose fields to update" on and mark the fields you want to be saved.
-(Tip: do not mark the fields which can not be changed at runtime) | Turn on "Add missing", "Remove Orphaned", "Update matching". |
+(Tip: do not mark the fields which can not be changed at runtime) Turn on "Add missing", "Remove Orphaned", "Update matching".

-Example | We use our Basic 3D project as an example | |
+Example We use our Basic 3D project as an example

 Rows from Player table can not be added or removed, so we do not turn on "Add missing" and "Remove Orphaned".
+There is no need to save a name field, so we do not include it into settings Rows from Collectable table can be added and removed, so we turn on "Add missing", "Remove Orphaned", "Update matching"

-Screenshot for example |
+Screenshot for example

 How to change your database and keep it compatible with old save files?

-- Do not include static data (the data, which can not be changed during game session) to save/load merge settings
+1. Do not include static data (the data, which can not be changed during game session) to save/load merge settings

-- As for the data, which is saved within database snapshot (save file),
+3. As for the data, which is saved within database snapshot (save file),

-- if you mark the field for saving using merge settings ("Update Matching") it will be loaded if the target row still exists in the default database
+• if you mark the field for saving using merge settings ("Update Matching") it will be loaded if the target row still exists in the default database

-- if you mark the rows for saving ("Add missing" and "Remove Orphaned") the whole table will be updated with values from the saved file during loading, if this table (meta) still exists in the default database.
+• if you mark the rows for saving ("Add missing" and "Remove Orphaned") the whole table will be updated with values from the saved file during loading, if this table (meta) still exists in the default database.

-- if you want fine-grained, row-level control over loading - you can do it with C# controller class (read the next section for more details).
+• if you want fine-grained, row-level control over loading - you can do it with C# controller class (read the next section for more details).

 Here is an example from our basic 3D example project: